MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 :::image type="content" source="media/end-user-subscribe/power-bi-view-admin.png" alt-text="Screenshot showing all subscriptions for a workspace.":::

-Users with the Admin role can also make edits or take over ownership of subscriptions that are not their own.
+Users with the Admin role can also make edits or take over ownership of subscriptions that aren't their own.

-If, for example, the owner of a subscription is on vacation and a new recipient needs to be added to their subscription, an admin can do this by selecting **Edit** and making the necessary updates to the subscription.
+If for example, the owner of a subscription is on vacation and a new recipient needs to be added to their subscription, an admin can modify the subscription by selecting **Edit** and making the necessary updates to the subscription.
 The owner of this subscription will receive an email notification that their workspace admin has made an edit.

 :::image type="content" source="media/end-user-subscribe/power-bi-admin-edit.png" alt-text="Screenshot showing a list of subscriptions with the pencil icon selected.":::

 Admins can also take over ownership of subscriptions in workspaces they manage.
-This is essential when the original owner leaves a team or an organization.
-When the admin completes the take over, the original owner receives an email and will no longer see this subscription in their list of subscriptions.
+Being able to take over a subscription is essential when the original owner leaves a team or an organization.
+When the admin completes the take over, the original owner receives an email, and will no longer see this subscription in their list of subscriptions.

 :::image type="content" source="media/end-user-subscribe/power-bi-admin-take-over.png" alt-text="Screenshot showing a list of subscriptions with the take over icon selected.":::